primer/stylelint-config/plugins/README.md

 - `files` is a single path, glob, or array of paths and globs, that tells the plugin which files (relative to the current working directory) to scan for CSS variable declarations.
 The default is `['**/*.scss', '!node_modules']`, which tells [globby] to find all the `.scss` files recursively and ignore the `node_modules` directory.
 - `verbose` is a boolean that enables chatty `console.warn()` messages telling you what the plugin found, which can aid in debugging more complicated project layouts.

+## `primer/no-scale-colors`

+This rule prohibits the use of non-functional scale CSS variables like `var(--color-scale-blue-1)` without being wrapped in the `color-mode-var` mixin.

 ## `primer/colors`